YovelElad/SmartByte-Training-Data/README.md

 "humidity": Represents the discretized humidity category.
 The value 2 indicates a humidity level between 30% and 60%.
 The humidity values are discretized into four categories in your model script: 1 (below 30%), 2 (30-60%), 3 (60-90%), and 4 (above 90%).

-"distance_from_house": Represents the discretized distance from the house category.
+"distance": Represents the discretized distance from the house category.
 The value 1 indicates a distance less than or equal to 0.01 units.
 The distance values are discretized into three categories in your model script: 1 (below or equal to 0.01 units), 2 (0.01-20 units), and 3 (above 20 units).

 "season": Represents the current season.
 The value 1 indicates it is winter.
 The season values are represented by integer labels in your model script: 1 (winter), 2 (spring), 3 (summer), and 4 (fall).